Reparo: Loss-Resilient Generative Codec for Video Conferencing: Evaluation

-We evaluated \name and VP9+Tambur at similar bitrates ($\sim$\SI{320}{Kbps}) under various loss levels.
-As shown in \Fig{nonrender}, \name nearly eliminates non-rendered frames under all loss levels, whereas VP9+Tambur has a noticeable number of non-rendered frames.
-This result further demonstrates \name's effectiveness in displaying consistently high-quality videos even under severe packet losses, in contrast to current codecs and FEC schemes that cause extended freezes.
+We evaluated \namereparo and baselines at a similar bitrate ($\sim$\SI{320}{Kbps}) under various loss levels.
+As shown in \Fig{nonrender}, \namereparo nearly eliminates non-rendered frames under all loss levels, whereas all baselines have a noticeable number of non-rendered frames.
+This result further demonstrates \namereparo's effectiveness in displaying consistently high-quality videos even under severe packet losses, in contrast to current codecs and FEC schemes that cause extended freezes.

-{\textbf{A Detailed Example.} To better understand \name's benefits come from, we present a time series of loss patterns, non-rendered frames, and PSNR values for \name and VP9+Tambur over a 30-second window in \Fig{fig3-1} for a particular video sequence.
+{\textbf{A Detailed Example.} To better understand \namereparo's benefits come from, we present a time series of loss patterns, non-rendered frames, and PSNR values for \namereparo and Tambur over a 30-second window in \Fig{fig3-1} for a particular video sequence.
 The loss level is set to medium (packet loss probability of 0.5 in the bad state).
-The sequence of lost frames starting at frame index 71 causes VP9+Tambur to experience an extended freeze between frame 72 and frame 177, even though many frames in that timeframe were not lost.
+The sequence of lost frames starting at frame index 71 causes Tambur to experience an extended freeze between frame 72 and frame 177, even though many frames in that timeframe were not lost.
 This is due to temporal dependencies between video frames, where frames are compressed based on the differences between them.
 As a result, a lost frame can lead to subsequent undecodable frames (even when they're received successfully) until the encoder and decoder are reset using a keyframe.
-As expected, VP9+Tambur exhibits much lower PSNR ($\sim$\SI{15}{dB}) during that timeframe between frames 72 and 177.
-VP9+Tambur then forces the encoder to transmit a keyframe to resume the video stream.
+As expected, Tambur exhibits much lower PSNR ($\sim$\SI{15}{dB}) during that timeframe between frames 72 and 177.
+Tambur then forces the encoder to transmit a keyframe to resume the video stream.
 Subsequent frames' PSNR values go back to what they were prior to the freeze period.
 If such a keyframe is also lost (which is more likely because a keyframe is much larger than normal frames and contains more packets since it is compressed independently of its adjacent frames), it could cause long freezes that span several seconds.

-In contrast, \name is much more stable in PSNR and rarely experiences non-rendered frames, even during periods of loss. \name may generate one or more frames with low PSNR if it loses many tokens, as happens at frame 424.
-However, its per-frame decoding structure ensures that its visual quality quickly recovers as tokens for future frames start coming in starting at frame 425.
+In contrast, \namereparo is much more stable in PSNR and rarely experiences non-rendered frames, even during periods of loss. \namereparo may generate one or more frames with low PSNR if it loses many tokens, as happens at frame 424.
+However, its per-frame decoding structure ensures that its visual quality quickly recovers as tokens for future frames start coming in.